Systematics in tests of general relativity using LISA massive black hole binaries: Introduction

 MBHBs mainly form as a by-product of galaxy mergers \citep{Begelman1980}.
 Following a merger, dynamical friction can bring a MBH pair to the center of a newly formed galaxy to form a bound MBHB at a parsec scale.
 The binary then typically needs to be further driven by gas or stars to reach milli parsec separation, where GW emission can take over and finally bring the MBHB to the LISA band \citep[see, e.g.][]{Sesana2011,AmaroSeoane2022} in a Hubble time.
 Radiatively efficient gas can settle down as a circumbinary disc (CBD) around the MBHB \citep{DOrazio2016} and even in the GW-dominated regime, it can remain coupled to the binary until near-merger \citep{Dittmann2023, Gutierrez2024}.
 CBDs can slow-down or speed-up the binary inspiral \citep{Barausse2014,Garg2022,Dittmann2023,Tiede2024b,Garg2024b,Zwick2024}, sustain measurable residual orbital eccentricity \citep{Roedig2011,Zrake2021,DOrazio2021,Siwek2023,Garg2024a}, align the component BHs' spins to the binary angular momentum and alter their magnitudes \citep{Bardeen1970,Thorne1974,Bardeen1975}, and also produce electromagnetic (EM) counterparts \citep{Haiman2017,dAscoli2018,Mangiagli2022,Cocchiararo2024}.
 Even in the absence of a CBD, residual eccentricity in the LISA band can be due to stellar hardening \citep{Quinlan1996,Khan2011,Gualandris2022}, interactions with a third MBH \citep{Blaes2002, Naoz_2016, Bonetti2019}, or a binary inspiral taking longer than the AGN lifetime of $\sim100$ Myr \citep{Hopkins2009}, such that gas dissipates much before merger.

 Despite these expectations of non-vacuum or non-circular perturbations to the GW waveform, current literature mostly ignores them for MBHBs.
 However, if we have either significant gas presence, accreting with Eddington ratio $\fedd\gtrsim0.1$, or non-negligible residual eccentricity ($e\gtrsim10^{-2.5})$ during the binary inspiral in the LISA band, then not modeling them would not only remove formation channel signatures but could bias intrinsic binary parameters \citep{Garg2024b}, leading to an inaccurate recovered MBH mass function as one major consequence.
 Another repercussion of ignoring environmental effects or eccentricity could be systematics in tests of GR using GWs from MBHBs.
-In observations by the ground-based LIGO-Virgo-KAGRA (LVK) collaboration, there is already evidence of eccentric stellar-mass BHB signals \citep{Romero-Shaw2020,Romero-Shaw2022,Gupte2024}, and how ignoring it together with other environmental effects can cause systematics in testing GR \citep{Saini2022,Narayan2023,CanevaSantoro2024,Gupta2024}.
+In observations by the ground-based LIGO-Virgo-KAGRA (LVK) collaboration, there have been reports \citep{Romero-Shaw2020,Romero-Shaw2022,Gupte2024} of stellar-mass BHB signals with non-zero eccentricity, although there is not yet general consensus within the community \citep{LVKEcc2024}.
+Furthermore, there have been works that explored how ignoring eccentricity and other environmental effects can cause systematics in testing GR \citep{Saini2022,Narayan2023,CanevaSantoro2024,Gupta2024}.
 This was also shown for extreme mass ratio inspirals \citep{Speri:2022upm, Kejriwal:2023djc} and the same could hold for LISA MBHBs.

 In this work, we explore how ignoring either gas-induced secular dephasing of the GW waveform or astrophysically-motivated initial orbital eccentricity, while modeling the GW inspiral via Post-Newtonian (PN) expansion, can lead to false deviations from GR and how we can mitigate these systematics.
 To closely mimic realistic LISA data analysis, we employ high-order inspiral-only aligned-spin-corrected PN waveforms, a complete LISA response model, and Bayesian inference.